What's Love Got to Do with It? (2022 film): Plot

 In London, filmmaker Zoe Stevenson documents the experience of her British-Pakistani next-door neighbours, in particular her childhood best friend Kazim "Kaz" Khan's arranged marriage to a bride from Pakistan.
 Adamant on an arranged marriage to keep his parents happy, Kaz insists that such marriages do work, when questioned by Zoe.
 Eventually, a Muslim "matchmaker" named Mo sets up a video call between Kaz and Maymouna, a young woman from Pakistan.
 Kaz takes a liking to her, but she seems hesitant.

 Both Kaz's and Maymouna's families eventually agree to the marriage, and Kaz prepares to travel to Lahore, Pakistan.
 Zoe, documenting the entire process, follows them to Pakistan, learning more about Pakistani culture and traditions along the way.
-She is constantly nagged by her mother for failing to find a suitable man herself, and so through the trip, she hopes to learn more about whether a relationship with someone chosen by parents could work.
+She is constantly nagged by her mother for failing to find a suitable man herself, and so through the trip, she hopes to learn more about whether a relationship with someone chosen by her parents could work.

 In Pakistan, Kaz prepares for his wedding and is constantly interviewed by Zoe about details of his feelings towards Maymouna and the marriage.
 He is determined that if he keeps a positive attitude, the wedding will work out.
 However, on the inside Kaz seems to have his doubts too.
-Zoe mentions their first kiss in a treehouse behind their homes and he deflects by berating her for failing to find someone because she is too focused on finding the perfect person, so does not allow anyone to get close to her.
+Zoe mentions their first kiss in a treehouse behind their homes and he deflects by berating her for failing to find someone because she is too focused on finding the perfect person, so she does not allow anyone to get close to her.

-On the henna night, Kaz observes Maymouna smoking marijuana, and then drinking a large amount of alcohol and dancing wildly all over the floor.
+On the henna night, Kaz observes Maymouna smoking marijuana, then drinking a large amount of alcohol and dancing wildly all over the floor.
 He comes to realise she is not the woman he thought she was.
 Frustrated and confused, Kaz leaves the event with Zoe and stumbles upon a Qawwali performance in the inner streets of Old Lahore.
 He explains to her what the Qawwal is singing about, which causes him to realise that his ideas of love align with Zoe's, but he has chosen to ignore them.
-Shortly afterwards, Kaz and Zoe try to explain their feelings to one other, but are not able to do so.
+Shortly afterwards, Kaz and Zoe try to explain their feelings to one another, but are not able to do so.